 How to make Nigerian jollof rice

-Blend bell pepper, onions, tomatoes, and scotch bonnet chilli in a blender until smooth, pour the pureed pepper mix in a saucepan
+Roughly chop the onions, red bell peppers, onions, tomatoes, and scotch bonnet pepper, add to a blender and blend until smooth, pour the pureed pepper mix in a saucepan

 On medium heat, boil the pepper mix until it has reduced to half its original size

 Place a larger and studier saucepan enough to cook the rice on medium heat.
 Add the vegetable and heat until hot, then add chopped onions and fry until translucent (like 2 minutes)